So, you have confirmed that you have a rat in your house!

 The last step is to clean the house again now that you have dealt with the rat problem.

-The reason why this is the last step is that you do not want to attract any more rats into your living space.
+This is the last step because you do not want to attract any more rats into your living space.

 It is pest control 101!